 - The Calmette Hospital where three seminars per year are organized,

 - The University of Health Sciences as part of the International Program.

-The action of the NGO docOSTEOcam is thus part of an idea of sustainable development with the objective of social assistance and the transmission of knowledge.
+What the NGO docOSTEOcam is doing fully integrates the notion of sustainable development with the objective of social assistance and the transmission of knowledge.